Ashvpatil/ashnew/docs/USER_GUIDE.md

 # User Guide

-1. Launch the application with `python -m twgbg.gui.app`.
+1. Launch the application with `python -m twgbg.gui`.
 2. Use the **Play** tab to face the Spoiler AI.
 Request moves with the spacebar.
 3. Review legal responses in the hint list and click to answer.
 4. Toggle analysis overlays using the sidebar or keyboard shortcuts.